Sampling Constrained Asynchronous Communication: How to Sleep Efficiently: Sampling constrained transient change-detection

 where $\pr_0$ denotes the joint distribution over $\tau$ and $\nu$ when the observations are drawn from the $P_0$-product distribution.
-In other words, the false alarm probability is the probability that the detector stops before the transient change has started. \end{defs}
+In other words, the false-alarm probability is the probability that the detector stops before the transient change has started. \end{defs}

 \begin{defs}[Detection delay] For a given detector $(\cS,\tau)$ and $\varepsilon>0$, the delay, denoted by $d((\cS,\tau), \varepsilon)$, is defined as the minimum $l\geq 0$ such that

 \end{defs} \emph{Remark:} The reader might wonder why we chose the above definition of delay, as opposed to, for example, measuring delay by $\ex[\max(0, \tau-\nu)]$.
 The above definition corresponds to capturing the ``typical'' delay, without incurring a large penalty in the tail event where $\tau$ is much larger than $\nu$, say because we missed the transient change completely.
 We are able to characterize optimal performance tightly with the above definition, but expected delay would also be of interest, and an analysis of the optimal performance under this metric is an open problem for future research.